 I use "her" to describe our body.
 This is because taking care of ourselves is often last in line when being nurturing to others.
 We're women and it's our nature.
 When we change our thinking to see our body as a "her" we're more likely to take care of her like a friend!
 Just a thought which has really helped myself and clients.

-I want to make sure you feel good this holiday season.
-Here are 3 tips you can use if you're going to drink wine or eat sugar:
+Feel your best this holiday season!
+Here are 3 tips you can use if you're going to drink wine and eat sugar: